FaridSafi/react-native-gifted-chat/README.md

 ### Changelog
 #### 0.1.0 - Breaking changes for a better Gifted Messenger
-- Breaking: API is now deprecated, messages list are now managed only using states - See advanced example
+- Breaking: API is now deprecated, messages list are now managed only using states - See example
-- Breaking: `status` is now an attribute of messages
 - Breaking: All messages should now contain a uniqueId property
+- Breaking: `status` is now an attribute of messages - `setMessageStatus` is deprecated
 - Breaking: New prop `isLoadingEarlierMessages` to display a loader when loading earlier messages
 - Android improvements
 - New prop `typingMessage`
 - Fixing scroll when loading earlier messages
+- eslint implementation
+- Example refactoring
+- react-native-parsed-text has been re-implemented
 - New leftControlBar prop (PR @gnl)
-- react-native-parsed-text has been re-implemented
 - Various fixes and improvements by @swapkats, @ianlin, @zxcpoiu, @cnjon
-- Advanced example refactoring
-#### 0.0.24
-- Fix textInputContainer issue #83
-#### 0.0.23
-- Scroll to bottom after onSend, Add enablesReturnKeyAutomatically setting to end on return key (PR @alizbazar)
-- New prop onMessageLongPress (PR @corymsmith)
-- displayNamesInsideBubble and keyboardShouldPersistTaps props (PR @koppelaar)
-- Expose full rowData to renderCustomText and add dynamic hide/show text input (PR @bpeters)

-### Advanced example
+### Example

 See [GiftedMessengerExample/GiftedMessengerContainer.js](https://raw.githubusercontent.com/FaridSafi/react-native-gifted-messenger/master/GiftedMessengerExample/GiftedMessengerContainer.js)